ktakashi/scheme-concurrent/README.md

 NOTE: on Guile, some of the tests may faile due to the bug of `thread-sleep!`

-The following R7RS implementations are also tested and works partially:
+The following R7RS implementations are also tested:

-- Chibi Scheme (0.7.3)
+- Chibi Scheme (0.7.3) : works partially
-- Gauche (0.9.5_pre1)
+- Gauche (0.9.4)

 Why should you use this?
 ------------------------